saikusal/java-appointment-scheduler/DEPLOYMENT_GUIDE.md

 ### Phase 1: Preparation (On Your Local Machine)

+This phase covers building the application and the Docker images on your local development machine.

-1.  **Build Docker Images:**
+1.  **Build Executable JARs:**
-    For each of the three services, navigate into its directory and run the `docker build` command.
+    For each of the three services (`user-service`, `schedule-service`, `booking-service`), you must first compile the code and package it into an executable `.jar` file.

+    *   **If you have Maven installed locally:** Navigate into each service's directory and run `mvn clean package -DskipTests`.
+    *   **If you do NOT have Maven installed locally:** You can use Docker to run the build command.
+Navigate to the service's directory and run the following, which will save the output to your local machine.
+        ```bash
+        # Example for user-service:
+        docker run --rm -v "$(pwd):/app" -v "$HOME/.m2:/root/.m2" -w /app maven:3.8.5-openjdk-17 mvn clean package -DskipTests
+        ```
+    Repeat this process for all three services.

+2.  **Build Docker Images:**
+    With the `.jar` files created in the `target` directory of each service, you can now build the Docker images.
+This step no longer requires an internet connection as it just copies the local `.jar` file.
     **Note:** Replace `your-docker-repo` with your Docker Hub username or Amazon ECR URI.
     ```bash
     # In user-service/
     docker build -t your-docker-repo/user-service:latest .

     # In schedule-service/
     docker build -t your-docker-repo/schedule-service:latest .

     # In booking-service/
     docker build -t your-docker-repo/booking-service:latest .
     ```

+3.  **Create Repositories on Docker Hub:**
+    Before you can push your images, you must manually create a repository for each one on the Docker Hub website.
+    *   Go to [hub.docker.com](https://hub.docker.com) and log in.
+    *   Click **Create Repository**.
+    *   Enter the repository name exactly as it appears in your image tag (e.g., `user-service`).
+    *   Set the visibility to **Public**.
+    *   Click **Create**.
+    *   Repeat this process for `schedule-service` and `booking-service`.

-3.  **Push Docker Images:**
+4.  **Push Docker Images:**
-    Push the newly built images to your container registry.
+    Once the repositories exist online, you can push your images.
 You may need to log in first (`docker login`).
     ```bash
     docker push your-docker-repo/user-service:latest
     docker push your-docker-repo/schedule-service:latest